KQM-git/TCL/characters/anemo/jean.md

 * Costs 20 stamina per second to hold.
 * You cannot move Jean but you can move the camera to change where you are aiming with the blade.
-* Jean needs to be at most 20 levels below the enemy to be able to lift them.
+* To be able to lift an enemy, Jean's level cannot be more than 20 levels below the enemy's level.
-* Fall damage for the hold variant can vary somewhat arbitrarily.
+* Fall damage for the hold variant can vary somewhat arbitrarily, as enemies held in **Gale Blade** will not be held completely still.

 | Type | Talent 6% |
 | :--- | :--- |